Defense of Marriage Act—Obama Changes His Mind

-Even those in line with Obama’s moral compass worry about the long-term affects of such a drastic executive measure.
+Even those in line with Obama’s moral compass worry about the long-term effects of such a drastic executive measure.

 By taking this position, George Washington Law Professor Orin Kerr wrote in the legal blog The Volokh Conspiracy, “the Obama Administration has moved the goalposts of the usual role of the executive branch in defending statutes.”